Where to stay in Chamonix – The 7 best towns in the valley

 - vibrant nightlife,

-- close to Aiguille du Midi cable car.
+- close to the Aiguille du Midi cable car.

 Cons